Verizon: National Football League

 In late 2010, Verizon Communications joined with Vodafone Group in a joint partnership to replace Sprint as the official wireless telecommunications partner of the National Football League.
 The four-year deal was estimated at $720 million.
 In June 2013, Verizon announced a four-year extension with the NFL in a deal reportedly valued at $1 billion.
 The new agreement gave Verizon the right to stream every NFL regular-season and playoff game.

 USA Team Handball

 In January 2020, Verizon became a founding partner of USA Team Handball through the year 2020, with an option to extend the deal until 2024.
 They are the jersey sponsor for the men's and women's national handball team and the men's and women's national beach handball teams.
 They are presenter of the USA Team Handball College Nationals.

 In 2020 USA Team Handball CEO Barry Siff that they are planning to create an American professional team handball league sponsored by Verizon.
 They are planning to have the owners until the end of 2020.
 They are planning to launch the league in 2023 with 10 teams with each team initially worth $3 million to $5 million and want to cooperate with NBA or NHL owners in one-tenant arena situations.
 To create multisports clubs like FC Barcelona or Paris Saint-Germain.

+2026 FIFA World Cup

+In September 2024, Verizon announced they would be a sponsor for the 2026 FIFA World Cup in the United States, Canada, and Mexico, where they will provide access to their cellular network for visiting fans at stadiums, fan fests, and the metropolitan areas of the host cities.